Eventual-Inc/Daft/README.rst

 ----------
 |Benchmark Image|

-To see the full benchmarks, detailed setup, and logs, checkout our `benchmarking page. <https://www.getdaft.io/projects/docs/en/latest/benchmarks/index.html>`_
+To see the full benchmarks, detailed setup, and logs, check out our `benchmarking page. <https://www.getdaft.io/projects/docs/en/latest/benchmarks/index.html>`_

 More Resources